RanaMas/Umbrella_Sampling_Amber2022/README.md

 **Step 1:** perl generate_inputs.perl

 #This will create all input files needed for min, equil. and production steps for each distance/dihedral window.
-Here the restraind goes from 6Å to 30Å in intervals of 0.5Å
+Here the restraint goes from 6Å to 30Å in intervals of 0.5Å

 **Step 2:** sh run.sh